-How is mentoring being provided while school is virtual?
+How is mentoring being provided?

-We have pivoted to providing 1:1 mentoring and meetings with student peer groups virtually via phone and Zoom to ensure the safety of participants and our staff.
+In 2020/2021, we pivoted to providing 1:1 mentoring and meetings with student peer groups virtually via phone and Zoom to ensure the safety of participants and our staff.

 what about summer trips?

 Parents/guardians and participants will always have a choice about whether to participate in a summer experience.
-Currently, we are planning for a range of summer experiences, including:

 What additional support IS being provided?